 The academic education of Adib-Moghaddam started at the University of Hamburg where he read Political Science, Psychology and Economics culminating in a Masters degree in 2000.
 Between 1997-1998, he was a scholarship student at the American University in Washington DC.
 In the summer of 2000 he was awarded a generous scholarship by the European Trust at Cambridge University and the Elizabeth Cherry Fellowship at Hughes Hall.
 He received his MPhil in late 2001 and a PhD in early 2004.

-He has published several books, over two dozen peer-reviewed research papers and hundreds of opinion pieces and exclusive interviews which have been translated into several languages and distributed throughout the world.
-His most recent books are: Psycho-nationalism: Global Thought, Iranian imaginations published by Cambridge University Press, On the Arab Revolts and the Iranian Revolution: Power and resistance today published by Bloomsbury and A critical introduction to Khomeini published by Cambridge University Press.
+He has published several books, over fifty peer-reviewed research papers and hundreds of opinion pieces and exclusive interviews which have been translated into several languages and distributed throughout the world.
+His most recent books are: What is Iran? published by Cambridge University Press, On the Arab Revolts and the Iranian Revolution: Power and resistance today published by Bloomsbury and A critical introduction to Khomeini published by Cambridge University Press.